pulumi/pulumi-az-pipelines-task/README.md

 ## Release status

-This project is in private preview. **Do not make this repo public yet!**
+This task extension is publicly available for [free](https://marketplace.visualstudio.com/items?itemName=pulumi.build-and-release-task).
+You may add this extension to your DevOps organization directly from the Visual Studio Marketplace.

 ## Prerequisites